rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

       namespace: kube-system
    ```

-## Using the out-of-tree Azure cloud provider
+## Using the Out-of-tree Azure Cloud Provider

 <Tabs groupId="k8s-distro">
 <TabItem value="RKE2">

-1. Choose **External** from the Cloud Provider drop-down in the **Cluster Configuration** section.
+1. Select **External** from the **Cloud Provider** drop-down in the **Cluster Configuration** section.

-2. - Prepare the Cloud Provider Configuration to set for the Cloud Provider Config in the next step.
-Note that Rancher will automatically create a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
-If you already have some or all of these created, you will need to specify them before creating the cluster.
+2. Prepare the Cloud Provider Configuration to set it in the next step.
+Note that Rancher automatically creates a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
+If you already have some or all of these created, you must specify them before creating the cluster.
-   - You can click on "Show Advanced" to see more of these automatically generated names and update them if
-   necessary.
-Your Cloud Provider Configuration **must** match the fields in the Machine Pools section.
+  - Click **Show Advanced** to view or edit these automatically generated names.
+Your Cloud Provider Configuration **must** match the fields in the **Machine Pools** section.
 If you have multiple pools, they must all use the same Resource Group, Availability Set, Subnet, Virtual Network, and Network Security Group.

-3. Under the **Cluster Configuration > Add-on Config** section, specify the `cloud-provider-azure` Helm chart in **Additional Manifest**.
+3. Under **Cluster Configuration > Advanced**, click **Add** under **Additional Controller Manager Args** and add this flag: `--configure-cloud-routes=false`.

-Note that the chart reads the Cloud Provider Config from secret in `kube-system` namespace.
-An example secret for the Cloud Provider Config is shown below, modify it as needed.
-Please refer to the full list of configuration options in the [upstream docs](https://cloud-provider-azure.sigs.k8s.io/install/configs/).
+Note that the chart reads the Cloud Provider Config from the secret in the `kube-system` namespace.
+An example secret for the Cloud Provider Config is shown below.
+Modify it as needed.
+Refer to the full list of configuration options in the [upstream docs](https://cloud-provider-azure.sigs.k8s.io/install/configs/).

   ```yaml
 apiVersion: helm.cattle.io/v1